Living donor liver transplant for decompensated liver cirrhosis & hepatic encephalopathy | Case study

 The post-operative period was uneventful, and the patient was provided with oxygen support temporarily.
 With his gradual convalesce, the oxygen support was weaned off and was maintained with regular atmospheric room air.

-The medical team observed an elevated output from abdominal drains which was managed conservatively with albumin infusion.
+The liver transplant doctor/specialist observed an elevated output from abdominal drains, which was managed conservatively with albumin infusion.

 It plays, therefore, a pivotal role in modulating the distribution of fluid among body compartments.
 In cases of increased abdominal drain, albumin may be provided to reduce it.